MicrosoftDocs/cpp-docs/docs/overview/cpp-conformance-improvements.md

     printf("%i\n", static_cast<int>(s))
 ```

-For strings built and managed using CString, the provided `operator LPCTSTR()` should be used to cast a CString object to the C pointer expected by the format string.
+For strings built and managed using `CString`, the provided `operator LPCTSTR()` should be used to cast a `CString` object to the C pointer expected by the format string.

 ```cpp
 CString str1;